Affirmative Action Policy

 - Conducting and/or assigning Title IX investigations, including the investigation of facts relative to a complaint.

 - With respect to Title IX complaints that relate to a College employee as the complainant or as the respondent, the Title IX Coordinator(s) will partner with the Department of Human Resources to manage the investigation into the allegations and recommend any appropriate sanctions against an employee.

 - The Title IX Coordinator must not be the decision-maker for a determination of responsibility in response to a formal Title IX complaint of sexual harassment.

 - Coordinating any appropriate supportive measures and ensuring the effective implementation of any remedies.

 - Ensuring that appropriate policies and procedures are in place for working with law enforcement and coordinating services with local victim advocacy organizations and services providers, including rape crisis centers.

 - Ensuring that adequate training is provided to students, faculty and staff on Title IX issues.

-- Promoting an educational and employment environment which is free of sexual discrimination, harassment and gender bias.
+- Promoting an educational and employment environment which is free of sex discrimination and gender bias.

 Office for Civil Rights, Chicago Office